paves the way

 for organic growth

-In the last couple of years, DLG have had focus on acquisitions and expansion.
-The group has gained a significant growth that helps DLG to offer competitive prices and to keep European competitors out of the Danish market.
-As a part of increased focus on the primary business, DLG has started to work with a concrete customer strategy that aims to map what creates value for the customer and to strengthen a profitable organic growth.
+Over the last couple of years, DLG has focused on acquisitions and expansion.
+The group has grown significantly growth, which helps DLG offer competitive prices and keep European competitors out of the Danish market.
+As part of an increased focus on its primary business, DLG has started to work with a concrete customer strategy that aims to map what creates value for the customer and to strengthen profitable organic growth.

-ag analytics was asked to examine what makes DLG differentiating so well at providing precise knowledge about DLG’s potential in relation to existing and new customers.
+ag analytics was asked to examine why DLG excells providing knowledge about and estimating the potential of existing and new customers.
 Our analysis showed the following:

-The account manager was the primary reason for customer’s satisfaction.
-Proactivity and expertise in the sales provided liberty for the customer to focus on agriculture.
+The account manager was the primary reason for customers’ satisfaction.
+Proactivity and expertise in sales provided liberty for the customer to focus on agriculture.

-A fluctuating quality of food and fertilizer was a correspondingly source of increasing dissatisfaction.
-The large uncertainty on the agricultural market demands more than just focus on price
+Fluctuating quality of food and fertilizer was a source of increasing customer dissatisfaction.
+The large uncertainty in the agricultural market demands more than just focus on price.

-A clear customer strategy showed a large potential on the existing customer base, thus providing a breeding ground for organic growth
+A clear customer strategy showed great potential with the existing customer base, thus providing a breeding ground for organic growth.

 Systematic customer strategy creates organic growth:

-The first part of the customer program was to define how DLG creates value for their customers:
+The first part of the customer program was to define how DLG creates value for its customers:

-- How does DLG contribute to create a better business for each farmer?
+- How does DLG contribute to creating a better business for each farmer?

-In the opening phase, ag analytics visited several of DLG’s key customers within pigs, cattle, and cultivation of plants to gain a deeper understanding of how DLG in reality creates value.
-This was combined with DLG’s own perception of their customer’s preference and most important challenges.
-The result of the external and internal work was a clear description of how DLG ideally wanted to be perceived in relation to be perceived as value adding and differentiating.
+In the opening phase, ag analytics visited several of DLG’s key customers within pigs, cattle and cultivation of plants to gain a deeper understanding of how DLG in reality creates value.
+This was combined with DLG’s own perception of their customers’ preferences and most important challenges.
+The result of the external and internal work was a clear description of how DLG ideally wanted to be perceived in relation to being perceived as value adding and differentiating.

-Feedback from 3.500 web interviews among DLG’s customers in Denmark, Sweden and Germany that continuously were followed up by individual account managers, laid the foundation for a strategic prioritizing of resources.
-Danish agriculture is met with increasing competition from foreign countries and a large pressure not just on prices, but very much on efficiency and productivity as well.
+Feedback from 3,500 web interviews among DLG’s customers in Denmark, Sweden and Germany which continuously were followed up by individual account managers laid the foundation for a strategic prioritizing of resources.
+Danish agriculture is met with increasing competition from foreign countries and great pressure not just on prices, but very much on efficiency and productivity as well.

-A systematic approach to customer strategy will be a defining factor for the future focus of DLG, who will now put the customer in the center to gain organic growth.
+A systematic approach to customer strategy will be a defining factor for the future focus of DLG, who will put the customer first to grow organically.